 Group Life Insurance and Death in Service Insurance are the most common industry terms, but you’re more likely to know this product as Employee’s Life cover, Corporate Life Cover, Business Death in Service or Group Life Assurance.

-In this guide, the team here at Hooray will provide you with an overview of the good, the bad and the pricing so you will know what to expect when it comes to arranging Group Life cover.
+Here at Hooray, we have put together this guide to give you an overview of the good, the bad and the pricing, so you will know what to expect when it comes to arranging Group Life cover.

 First, let’s look at what Group Life Insurance actually offers, and why it is one of the most popular employee benefits.